M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.7 Revision 12 active-X
+Version 9.7 Revision 13 active-X

-some bug removed
+one bug removed (a raised error which was not an error, so code removed)

 The final 9.7 version
 when fist time run the interpreter do this in M2000 console: